 Requests for access to information should be accompanied by the written consent of the applicant to the sharing of their information.

 A written agreement must be entered into with the prospective adopter ('the prospective adopter assessment agreement') which must include the following:

 In conducting the assessment, the social worker should analyse and consider the information they ascertain from and about the prospective adopter, including any issues identified during the adoption preparation.
 The approach should be objective and inquiring, with information evaluated and its accuracy and consistency checked.
-The assessment must be carried out by a qualified social worker with suitable experience (see Adoption Panel Procedure, Reports to Adoption Panel).
+The assessment must be carried out by a qualified social worker with suitable experience.

 The assessment will comprise a series of interviews, the majority of which will take place in the applicants' home.
 Applicants should be interviewed at least once both individually and with their partner, and all other members of the household will also be interviewed, including the children.